Riders Republic: Development

-The game is currently being developed by Ubisoft Annecy using Ubisoft's proprietary game engine Ubisoft Anvil, from the team that created Steep, also an extreme sports game, in 2016.
+The game is currently being developed by Ubisoft Annecy using Ubisoft's proprietary game engine AnvilNext 2.0, from the team that created Steep, also an extreme sports game, in 2016.
 Development of the game started in 2017, and the development team expanded to include members from other Ubisoft's studios in Montpellier, Belgrade, Pune, Berlin, Kyiv, and Odesa.
-The development team recreated the national parks using GPS data, and even though the seven national parks are distinct regions in real life, the team integrated the parks together in order to create one single open world for players to explore.
-The American national parks were chosen as the game's setting as they are often used to host competitions for extreme sports.
+The development team recreated the national parks using GPS data, and even though the seven locations are distinct regions in real life, the team integrated them together in order to create one single open world for players to explore.
 The studio also sent a team to visit these parks to ensure that they are accurately represented in the game.

 Like Steep, the game is not a simulation video game, as the team designed the gameplay to be as accessible as possible.
 The team worked with experts and athletes to ensure that each activity featured is authentic.
 For instance, different bike brands have stats that would "mimic real life behaviour".
 The gameplay was designed to be a social game which emphasizes "excitement and camaraderie of online community".
 This decision was made after Steep was offered as a free game for PlayStation Plus members in early 2019, which went on to attract more than 10 million new players.